Terms and Conditions for GroceryAid Event Bookings

 5. Fitness to participate

-You acknowledge that participation in any GroceryAid event is at your own risk and, to the fullest extent possible in law, you will not hold GroceryAid responsible for any accident, injury, or illness that you sustain.
+You acknowledge that participation in an event is at your own risk, and to the fullest extent permitted by law, you will not hold us responsible for any accident, injury, or illness that you may sustain.

-If you book a GroceryAid event that involves taking part in an activity or sporting event (for example, a golf day or cycle challenge) you agree to fully prepare yourself for the physical challenge and ensure that you are medically fit to participate without undue risk to your health.
-If you have a pre-existing medical condition or are unsure of your physical ability to take part in the event, you must seek medical advice before participating.
+If you book an event involving physical activity (e.g. a golf day or cycle challenge), you agree to be fully prepared and ensure you are medically fit to participate safely.
+If you have a pre-existing medical condition or are unsure of your physical ability to participate, you must seek medical advice before attending.

 You are responsible for securing appropriate insurance cover, if required, for the activity.
-If you do anything to void your insurance, including not declaring a pre or existing medical condition, you are fully responsible for paying any and all associated costs.
+If you do anything that voids your insurance, including not declaring a pre-existing medical condition, you will be responsible for any uninsured costs you may incur.

 6. Photography

-GroceryAid may arrange for group photographs and/or video footage to be taken at events and used for promotional purposes.
-This may include printed documents or media, editorial coverage, advertising press, and use on the internet.
-By submitting registration details, attendees agree that their image may be used in this manner.
-If you do not wish to be included in photographs or video footage, please speak to a member of GroceryAid’s team when you arrive at the event.
-We will make reasonable endeavours to obtain specific consent from you if you are the main subject of an image or video footage.
+We may arrange for group photographs and/or video footage to be taken at events for promotional purposes, including printed materials, editorial coverage, advertising, and online use.
+By registering, attendees agree that their image may be used in this manner.
+If you do not wish to be included in photographs or videos, please inform a member of our team upon arrival at the event.
+We will make reasonable efforts to obtain your specific consent if you are the main subject of an image or video before we use the image or video for promotional purposes.

 7. How we collect and process personal data

-GroceryAid is the controller and is responsible for your personal data, which will be processed in accordance with our privacy policy
+We are the controller and responsible for your personal data, which will be processed in accordance with our privacy policy

 We will collect, use, store and transfer your personal data (e.g. your name, email address, dietary requirements), as required for the organisation and administration of the event.
 Your name and company will be placed on the attendee list for each event and this list may be provided to all attendees for them to see who is at the event for the purpose of networking and meetings.